Key takeaways

 Pros

-• Travel rewards provide more value than cash back if you travel often.
+• Travel rewards can provide more value than cash back if you travel often and prioritize high-value redemptions.

 • Perks like priority boarding, free checked baggage, airport lounge access or free nights at hotels help you travel in style.